Women with long dark hair holding the OLAPLEX Rich Hydration Hair Mask

 Figuring Out Conditioning Frequency

-If you’re trying to figure out how often to condition your hair, there’s no one right answer for everyone.
+If you’re trying to figure out how often to condition your hair, there’s no one correct answer for everyone.
 Timing depends on hair type and texture, the climate, and how you style your hair.
 The type of conditioner—rinse-out, leave-in, or deep conditioning—also makes a difference.

 Rinse-out Conditioner

-In most cases, you can use rinse-out conditioner with every wash cycle.
-Nº.5 Bond Maintenance Conditioner is a rinse-away conditioner for all damage-prone hair types that can be used during every wash cycle and is gentle enough to use every day.
+In most cases, you should use rinse-out conditioner with every wash cycle.
+Nº.5 Bond Maintenance® Conditioner is a rinse-away conditioner for all damage-prone hair types that can be used during every wash cycle and is gentle enough to use daily.
 If you’re keeping brassiness at bay with Nº.5P Blonde Enhancer™ Toning Conditioner, use it weekly or as needed.
+For fine hair types, condition with Nº.5FINE Bond Maintenance® Conditioner for instant volumizing and strengthening, and rinse out after each use.

 Leave-in Conditioner